tfennelly/blueocean-plugin/redux/README.md

 injection.
 In theory these are solid arguments, but the actual result of this in React is an ugly mess as the component code ends up being littered with `PropTypes` declarations, which are also an extra headache for the component author.

+Alternatively, one can use `react-redux` [Container Components] etc (`Provider` etc), but this approach fixes the verbose manual option through a 180<sup>o</sup> u-turn that's terse enough and decoupled enough such that it's more-or-less impossible for anyone but the [Redux] gurus to wrap their heads around.

+> In particular, Tom F did not like the [Container Components] approach, being much more comfortable with paying the price of a bit extra code for the benefit of having code that newcomers (and old hands) can make sense of without having to take drugs beforehand.
+Cliff also mentioned he found the [Container Components] approach a bit too abstract/cryptic.

 For this reason, the preference here would be to access store state directly via `static` functions defined in the `ReduxDescriptorModule` JavaScript modules i.e. straight after the `ReduxDescriptorModule` implementation e.g.